 The rich pay fancy wages

-To charities they
+To charities they employ

 To tell the middle class

-They've more than
+They've more than one should enjoy.

 The upper crust is charitable